 To achieve the Master Scuba Diver Trainer rating, you learn 5 additional Specialty Instructor ratings allowing you to teach a range of different courses.

 This course provides you with in-depth knowledge of the instructor development process and prepares you to shape the next generation of PADI Professionals.
 As an IDC Staff Instructor, you can independently teach PADI Assistant Instructor courses as well as assist with IDCs and other instructor-level continuing education courses.

-To achieve the IDC Staff Instructor rating, you need to be a MSDT, an Emergency First Response Instructor and agree to conduct all PADI certification courses and experience programs using methods consistent with PADI Standards and philosophy as outlined in the PADI Instructor Manual and PADI’s Guide to Teaching.
+To achieve the IDC Staff Instructor rating, you need to be an MSDT, an Emergency First Response Instructor, and agree to conduct all PADI certification courses and experience programs using methods consistent with PADI Standards and philosophy as outlined in the PADI Instructor Manual and PADI’s Guide to Teaching.

 After a pre-assessment of your instructor-level knowledge of dive theory, exemplary dive skills and role-model presentation techniques, you will participate in these sessions: